zodttd/GammaSupportDocs/News/GammaSupportArrived.md

 ---
-title: Gamma Support has arrived
+title: Gamma Support Center has arrived
 tags: news,toppriority
 ---

-# Gamma Support Has Arrived!
+# Gamma Support Center Has Arrived!

 You're looking at one of Gamma's newest features, in-app help!
 Here you can now find: